zorael/kameloso/README.md

 Settings not touched will keep their values.

 #### Display settings
+"
 The bot uses [terminal ANSI colouring](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit), and text colours are by default set to go well with dark terminal backgrounds.
 If you instead have a bright background, text may be difficult to read (e.g. white on white), depending on your terminal emulator.
 If so, try passing the `--bright` argument, or modify the configuration file to enable `brightTerminal` under `[Core]` to make the setting persistent.
 If only some colours work, try limiting colouring to only those by disabling `extendedColours`, also under `[Core]`.
 If one or more colours are still too dark or too bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.

-An alternative is to disable colours entirely with `--monochrome`.
+An alternative is to disable colours entirely with `--color=never`.

 #### Other files

 More server-specific resource files will be created the first time you connect to a server.
-These include `users.json`, in which you whitelist which accounts are allowed to access the bot's features on a per-channel basis.
+These include `users.json`, in which you whitelist which users are allowed to access the bot's features on a per-channel basis.
 Where these are placed is platform-dependent.

 * **Linux** and other Posix: `$HOME/.local/share/kameloso` (overridden by `$XDG_DATA_HOME`)
 * **Windows**: `%LOCALAPPDATA%\kameloso`